 Why do some products succeed in getting customer approval while others fail?
 Product managers have a major role to play in answering this question, and this book outlines how.
 According to the author, product management expert Marty Cagan, you need to have both the confidence and evidence that your product will do well before putting all of your resources into building it.
 Researching and analyzing the opportunities for your product is the important first step that product managers should not ignore.

 Cagan also explains how to strike the right balance of sales, customers, marketing, engineering, and design to achieve success.
 She introduces the term “product culture”, which is crucial to the entire process of product creation and management.
 Her shared experiences in the tech industry will help you to up your game in the product management industry and help you learn to create products your customers will love.
-After reading this book, you’ll come away with a strong understanding of the factors that will make or break the commercial success of a product.

 High Output Management